dividedmind/statistics-done-wrong/hiding.rst

 Roughly half of the outcomes never appeared in the scientific journal papers at all.
-Many of these were statistically insignificant results which were swept under the rug. [#rug]_ Another large chunk of results were not reported in sufficient detail for scientists to use the results for further meta-analysis.\
+Many of these were statistically insignificant results which were swept under the rug.
+Another large chunk of results were not reported in sufficient detail for scientists to use the results for further meta-analysis.\
 :cite:p:`Chan:2004gm`

 .. index:: stopping rules; omitted